Your secret weapon against overwhelm & being ignored

 I’ve hijacked it to mean: you’re not done until you’ve done every single thing you need to do with and around your creation to reach your goals with your work.

-How do you know you’re well and truly done?
+How do you know when you’re well and truly done?

 By defining what “done” means.
 Beforehand.

-In agile6, this is known as a Definition of Done (or DoD for short).
+In agile5, this is known as a Definition of Done (or DoD for short).

 A more down-to-earth name would be… — drum roll, please — checklist.